 9 Ways To Predict The Weather Without A Weather Forecast Or Personal Weather Station

-Most readers rely on weather forecasts to tell how the weather will behave.
+Most people rely on weather forecasts to see how the weather will behave.
 But by observing certain atmospheric conditions, nature, and even animal behavior, we can make a fairly good prediction without it.

 9 Ways To Predict The Weather Without A Weather Forecast